 What Is A Gambling Addiction?

 Gambling addiction or compulsive gambling is a behavioural addiction.
-Gambling addiction differs from gambling in the same way that controlled drinking differs from alcoholism.
+It differs from gambling in the same way that controlled drinking differs from alcoholism.
 In gambling addiction, like any other addiction, gambling has reached a point where it is out of control, despite the damages being caused through the compulsive gambling.

 Compulsive Gambling Has Become A Huge Problem For Society